 Following Paul Lisso’s death in 1911, Joseph A. Bentley was elected president of the First National Bank.

 Expansion plans were being formed in 1918 for a ten story office building and the ground breaking was held on February 28, 1919.
 The architect was Emile Weil, and T.S.
 Moudy and Company of Chattanooga, Tennessee was the contractor.

 The $750,000 structure provided 6,000 square feet of space for banking functions.
 By 1920, bank resources had reached over $5,000,000.
 Early in 1921, stockholders voted to change from a national bank charter to a state bank charter; this obviously called for a name change and Guaranty Bank and Trust Company was the name selected.

 The “City Savings Bank and Trust Company,” originally a sister institution to the “First National Bank,” was absorbed into the Guaranty Bank at the time the latter facility was reorganized under a state charter.
 Shortly thereafter, the new Guaranty Bank Building was completed.

-Gradually a newer, but similar, concept evolved: the motel, between an auto tourist camp and the traditional downtown hotel.
+Gradually a newer, but similar, concept evolved: the "motel", a cross between an auto motor court and the traditional downtown hotel.

-Changes and impacts abounded in Alexandria as the war grew closer to the United States.
+Changes and impacts abounded in Alexandria as another world war grew closer to the United States.